Women in the Bible: Tamar

-Tamar’s a victim who takes extreme action to vindicate herself.
-She’s the daughter-in-law of Judah, suffers at his hand, responds with guile, has twins with him, and is one of four women mentioned in Jesus’ family tree.
+Tamar is a victim who takes extreme action to vindicate herself.
+She’s the daughter-in-law of Judah.
+She suffers at his hand, responds with guile, and has twins with him.
+Later she is one of four women mentioned in Jesus’s family tree.
 Talk about a messed-up situation.
 Here’s her story:

 Tamar marries Judah’s oldest son.
 He’s evil and dies.
 She’s passed on to his brother to produce offspring in his stead.
 The brother doesn’t cooperate, and God kills him.
 Judah promises Tamar his third son when he’s old enough and sends her back to live with her parents to wait.
 He has no intention of following through.
 He lies to her.

 Tamar Takes Extreme Action to Get What Is Due Her